moj3ve/navanchauhan.github.io/_posts/2019-12-08-Image-Classifier-Tensorflow.md

-# Creating a Custom Image Classifier using Tensorflow 2.x and Keras
+# Creating a Custom Image Classifier using Tensorflow 2.x and Keras for Detecting Malaria

-**Done during Google Code-In, Org: Tensorflow**
+**Done during Google Code-In.
+Org: Tensorflow.**

 ## Imports